chappers/chappers.github.io/_posts/2014-02-08-what-i-have-learnt-writing-a-SAS-parser.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags : [python, sas]
+tags: [python, sas]
 ---

 So I've just released `v0.01-alpha` of my SAS transcompiler to Python ([Stan](https://github.com/chappers/Stan)).

 Here is just a list of things I've learnt :

-*  SAS very similar to a PL\\0 language
+- SAS very similar to a PL\\0 language
-*  `by` statements are inferior to the `split-apply-combine` strategy
+- `by` statements are inferior to the `split-apply-combine` strategy
-*  `pyparsing` makes life very easy (compared with dealing with lots of regex)
+- `pyparsing` makes life very easy (compared with dealing with lots of regex)
-*  iPython magics are ridiculously easy to write
+- iPython magics are ridiculously easy to write
-*  writing Python packages isn't that hard, but there is **a lot** of extraneous options
+- writing Python packages isn't that hard, but there is **a lot** of extraneous options

 Some of the (many) things which are missing:

-*  Just about every `proc` you can think of ... you can define your own as a "function".
+- Just about every `proc` you can think of ... you can define your own as a "function".
 I know strictly speaking they are **not** the same thing, but for now it will do. (`proc sql` coming next release)
-*  As stated above no `by` statements, and hence none of the related statements as well (like `retain`).
+- As stated above no `by` statements, and hence none of the related statements as well (like `retain`).
-*  `if-else-then-do` not implemented correctly
+- `if-else-then-do` not implemented correctly

 But of course you would want to see it in action.
 So here it is!

     from stan.transcompile import transcompile
     import stan_magic